Race on to dig more zinc mines even as glut persists

 Glencore, along with Nyrstar and China Nonferrous Metals Industry, is also helping develop a new mine in Greenland targeting production of up to 150,000 tonnes of zinc a year.

-"Our strategy at Teck on zinc the last five years has been, 'Read my lips, no new zinc,' because zinc has been in surplus," said Don Lindsay, president and CEO of Teck Resources, which operates the world's biggest zinc mine in Alaska.
+"Our strategy at Teck on zinc the last five years has been, 'Read my lips, no new zinc,' because zinc has been in surplus," said Don Lindsay, president and CEO of Teck Resources TCKb.TO, which operates the world's biggest zinc mine in Alaska.